Zokrates/ZoKrates/zokrates_book/src/toolbox/trusted_setup.md

 Alice must give some randomness to the contribution, which is done by the `-e` flag.

 Examples of entropy sources:
-* `/dev/urandom` from one or more devices,
+* `/dev/urandom` from one or more devices
-* The most recent block hash,
+* The most recent block hash
-* Randomly mashing keys on the keyboard etc.
+* Randomly mashing keys on the keyboard

-Secondly, the output file `alice.params` is sent to Bob (managed by the coordinator) who runs his contribution:
+Secondly, the output file `alice.params` is sent to Bob who runs his contribution:

 ```
 $ {{#include ../../../zokrates_cli/examples/book/mpc_tutorial/test.sh:21}}